wacncontent/CustomizeTool/removeCommentOutput/articles/traffic-manager/traffic-manager-monitoring.md

 9. **Service comes back online**.
 The service becomes available.
 The endpoint retains its Degraded status in Traffic Manager until the monitoring system performs its next health check.
 10. **Traffic to service resumes**.
 Traffic Manager sends a GET request and receives a 200 OK status response.
 The service has returned to a healthy state.
 The Traffic Manager name servers are updated, and they begin to hand out the service's DNS name in DNS responses.
 Traffic returns to the endpoint as cached DNS responses that return other endpoints expire, and as existing connections to other endpoints are terminated.

+> [AZURE.NOTE]
->[AZURE.NOTE] Because Traffic Manager works at the DNS level, it cannot influence existing connections to any endpoint.
+> Because Traffic Manager works at the DNS level, it cannot influence existing connections to any endpoint.
 When it directs traffic between endpoints (either by changed profile settings, or during failover or failback), Traffic Manager directs new connections to available endpoints.
 However, other endpoints might continue to receive traffic via existing connections until those sessions are terminated.
 To enable traffic to drain from existing connections, applications should limit the session duration used with each endpoint.

 ## Traffic-routing methods

 When an endpoint has a Degraded status, it is no longer returned in response to DNS queries.
 Instead, an alternative endpoint is chosen and returned.
 The traffic-routing method configured in the profile determines how the alternative endpoint is chosen.

-- **Priority**.
+* **Priority**.
 Endpoints form a prioritized list.
 The first available endpoint on the list is always returned.
 If an endpoint status is Degraded, then the next available endpoint is returned.
-- **Weighted**.
+* **Weighted**.
 Any available endpoint is chosen at random based on their assigned weights and the weights of the other available endpoints.
-- **Performance**.
+* **Performance**.
 The endpoint closest to the end user is returned.
 If that endpoint is unavailable, an endpoint is randomly chosen from all the other available endpoints.
 Choosing a random endpoint avoids a cascading failure that can occur when the next-closest endpoint becomes overloaded.
 You can configure alternative failover plans for performance traffic-routing by using [nested Traffic Manager profiles](/documentation/articles/traffic-manager-nested-profiles/#example-4-controlling-performance-traffic-routing-between-multiple-endpoints-in-the-same-region).

 For more information, see [Traffic Manager traffic-routing methods](/documentation/articles/traffic-manager-routing-methods/).

+> [AZURE.NOTE]
->[AZURE.NOTE] One exception to normal traffic-routing behavior occurs when all eligible endpoints have a degraded status.
+> One exception to normal traffic-routing behavior occurs when all eligible endpoints have a degraded status.
 Traffic Manager makes a "best effort" attempt and *responds as if all the Degraded status endpoints actually are in an online state*.
 This behavior is preferable to the alternative, which would be to not return any endpoint in the DNS response.
 Disabled or Stopped endpoints are not monitored, therefore, they are not considered eligible for traffic.
+>

->This condition is commonly caused by improper configuration of the service, such as:
+> This condition is commonly caused by improper configuration of the service, such as:
+>

->    - An access control list [ACL] blocking the Traffic Manager health checks
+> * An access control list [ACL] blocking the Traffic Manager health checks
->    - An improper configuration of the monitoring path in the Traffic manager profile
+> * An improper configuration of the monitoring path in the Traffic manager profile
+>

->The consequence of this behavior is that if Traffic Manager health checks are not configured correctly, it might appear from the traffic routing as though Traffic Manager *is* working properly.
+> The consequence of this behavior is that if Traffic Manager health checks are not configured correctly, it might appear from the traffic routing as though Traffic Manager *is* working properly.
 However, in this case, endpoint failover cannot happen which affects overall application availability.
 It is important to check that the profile shows an Online status, not a Degraded status.
 An Online status indicates that the Traffic Manager health checks are working as expected.

 For more information about troubleshooting failed health checks, see [Troubleshooting Degraded status on Azure Traffic Manager](/documentation/articles/traffic-manager-troubleshooting-degraded/).